ITsvetkoFF/KV006/Vasyl Kotsiuba/README.md

 `NOTE:` **Markdown files also used the .MARKDOWN extension**

-  Numbered list:
-   1. apples
-   2. oranges
-   3. pears

-  Extra:
-   1. fff
+1. First ordered list item
-   2. hhh
+2. Another item

  Extra:
 1. See more here [wiki](http://en.wikipedia.org/wiki/Markdown)